 Beware of comments such as, “I practically live here,” or “I wish I could take a vacation, but I would have to work 40 hours extra just to take one,” or “I can’t remember the last book I read for fun.”
 Employees may say these things half-jokingly, but they’re really a distress signal.

-Getting to the bottom of burnout
+Getting to the bottom of employee burnout

-Be proactive to prevent overloading your staff
+Be proactive to prevent overworked employees

 The ideal scenario would be to prevent overworking your employees in the first place.
 While this isn’t always possible, business leaders often know in advance when they may need an employee to work more – for example, when the company lands a new client or an indispensable employee leaves.